moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 This is much faster than waiting for github actions to run if you're trying to make fiddly changes to formatting etc.

+Once you've finished updating Splink documentation we ask that you run our spellchecker script.
+Instructions on how to do this are given below.

 The Splink repo contains a [working `requirements.txt` for building the docs](https://github.com/moj-analytical-services/splink/blob/master/scripts/docs-requirements.txt), or a more complete version:

 ??? note "Requirements file"